harding/old-docs-history-bitcoin.org/en/developer-guide.md

 3. The SHA256 hash calculated.
 If the first byte produced is a `00’, it is well-formatted.
 This key restriction acts as a typo-checking mechanism.
 A user brute forces the process using random numbers until a well-formatted mini private key is produced.

-4. In order to derive the full [private key][], the user simply takes a single SHA256 hash of the original mini private key.
+4. In order to derive the full private key, the user simply takes a single SHA256 hash of the original mini private key.
 This process is one-way: it is intractible to compute the mini private key format from the derived key.

 Many implementations disallow the character '1' in the mini private key due to its visual similarity to 'l'.